UPPMAX/programming_formalisms/docs/prereqs.md

     - Install Git Windows: [https://gitforwindows.org/](https://gitforwindows.org/?to=/placeholder.com) (**easiest if you want to start fast and plan to work in windows environment**)

-        - See Windows part at [https://coderefinery.github.io/installation/git-in-terminal/](https://coderefinery.github.io/installation/git-in-terminal/)
+        - Follow the setup insctructions from the Windows part at [https://coderefinery.github.io/installation/git-in-terminal/](https://coderefinery.github.io/installation/git-in-terminal/) by CodeRefinery.
         - Included will be the **Git Bash**

     **Other possibilities**